 and to adjust all such matters as are referred to in paragraphs (a), (b), (c), (d) and (e).

-(2) In subsection (1) “prescribed salary” means the lowest salary for the time being payable in respect of a position included in the Special Division of the Public Service for the purposes of section 6(1) of the Salaries and Allowances Act 1975.
+(2) In subsection (1) prescribed salary means the lowest salary for the time being payable in respect of a position included in the Special Division of the Public Service for the purposes of section 6(1) of the Salaries and Allowances Act 1975.

 (3) A Board does not have jurisdiction to hear and determine an appeal by a government officer from a decision made under regulations referred to in section 94 of the Public Sector Management Act 1994.